JinayJain/blog/posts/how-i-built-my-blog.md

 </html>
 ```

-The styling for these posts is done through SCSS, which is compiled with the posts during the `build` script.
+The styling for these posts is done through SCSS, which is compiled with the
+posts during the `build` script.
+Since the `post.hbs` file imports the same
+CSS for each post, I can change the styling for all posts using a single
+`post.scss` SCSS file.

+# Final Thoughts

+Though I might have had a wider range of prebuilt features from an existing
+system like Jekyll, the satisfaction of building the features I need for my
+blog supersedes the convenience of using such a system.
+This post defines
+only a tentative view of what features my blog contains, and the true state
+of the SSG will be an amalgamation of what features I need from such a
+system.
+Once I have developed the static site generator enough, I hope to
+distribute it as open source software for others to use.
+But for now, it
+shall remain a practical tool for maintaining my personal blog and nothing
+more.

+If you would like to download or inspect the code for this blog, you can find the GitHub repository [here](https://github.com/jinayjain/blog).